How I AI: Anish Acharya's 3 Creative AI Workflows for Music Videos, Book Cataloging, and Personal Finance

 Step 1: Image Generation with GPT-4o

-Anish used GPT-4o to generate the initial image: "generate an image of Kurt Cobain playing a Tiny Desk concetrt".
+Anish started in GPT-4o to generate the main image with the prompt: "generate an image of Kurt Cobain playing a Tiny Desk concetrt".

-He refined the prompt iteratively, removing the guitar for an acapella performance to better fit the Tiny Desk aesthetic.
+He tweaked the prompt a few times, eventually taking out the guitar for an acapella feel that seemed more fitting for the Tiny Desk style.

 Step 2: Animating Still Images with Hedra

-The generated image was then imported into Hedra, a tool that animates still images and adds custom audio with lip-sync.
+Next, he took that image and brought it into Hedra, a tool that can animate a still photo and add custom audio with lip-syncing.

 Step 3: Audio Extraction and Syncing with Adobe Audition

-Anish used 4K Video Downloader (acknowledging its slightly sketchy nature) to download audio of Nirvana’s Unplugged concert from YouTube.
-Using Adobe Audition, he extracted and synced the audio with the animated video in Hedra.
+To get the audio, Anish used 4K Video Downloader (he admits it's a little sketchy) to grab Nirvana's Unplugged concert from YouTube.
+Then, in Adobe Audition, he pulled out the audio he wanted and synced it up with the animation from Hedra.

 Step 4: Vocal Extraction with Demucs